 If you are in one of the vaccine groups (Groups 1-5) you will receive 3 doses of the R21 and Matrix-M containing vaccines.
 Volunteers in Groups 6 and 7 will not receive these vaccinations.
+Volunteers in Group 1, as well as those protected in Groups 2a and 3a, will have the option to receive a fourth booster vaccine.
 The number of visits you attend will depend on the group you are allocated to (see table below).